CANAMEX Corridor

-The CANAMEX corridor is a series of improvements to freeways and other transportation infrastructure linking Canada to Mexico through the United States.
+The CANAMEX corridor (Corredor CANAMEX) is a series of improvements to freeways and other transportation infrastructure linking Canada to Mexico through the United States.
 The corridor was established under the North American Free Trade Agreement.

 Currently the corridor is defined by a series of highways.
 However, the corridor is also proposed for use by railroads and fiber optic telecommunications infrastructure.

 Origin

 While the tri-lateral corridor was defined in NAFTA, the U.S. portion of CANAMEX Trade Corridor was outlined in 1991 in the "ISTEA" highway bill, and defined by Congress in the 1995 National Highway Systems Designation Act, Public Law 104-59, November 28, 1995.

 Route description

 The CANAMEX corridor is defined by the numbered highway designations along its length: